alexyuan66/CPSC484-Final-Project/README.md

 - Oion Akif (ora3)
     - I helped write up the README for the document, specifically the Project section including a description and tasks.
-    - I created the framework for the website frontend which the rest of the code was based on, and continued to make tweaks throughout to mature it.
+    - I created the framework for the website frontend which the rest of the code was based on, and continued to make tweaks throughout our project to help in the development of it.
+Namely, this involved creating the skeleton code for our front-end in main-menu.html, breathe.html, check-in.html, quotes-inspirational.html, quotes-jokes.html and quotes.js.
+I also added css within this code, stylizing the pages to fulfill the layout we had proposed in the figma prototype.
+I also added some of the front-end JS functionality within these pages, which involved getting the buttons to load on 3 seconds of contact.
     - I helped with the implementation of the cursor logic on the backend to make it controllable via the Kinect sensor.
+This was an extremly difficult task, but Alex and I met on a daily basis, attended office hours, and got it done.
+I then added this cursor functionality with Alex to our front-end code.
+    - In addition to creating these pages and functionalities, I also assisted in the debugging of the code and helped test it with my groupmates.
+    - I helped organize and coordinate group work sessions.
+We followed the schedule we had put out.